ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1: Discussion

-As shown in \cref{tab:fragm-casc_measured}, the W43-MM1 protocluster has twice as many hierarchical structures, percentage-wise, as the synthetic MHD protocluster (see \cref{tab:fragm-casc_measured}).
-Conversely, it has less isolated structures.
-The hierarchical structures of W43-MM1 are also richer than those of the synthetic MHD protocluster; they contain $3-73$ versus $3-46$ sources.
-As suggested by the equivalently small number of hierarchical structures found in NGC~2264 (see \cref{tab:fragm-casc_measured}), this could be related to the fact that the scales probed by synthetic catalogs are larger.
+As shown in \cref{tab:fragm-casc_measured}, the W43-MM1 protocluster has twice and four times as many hierarchical structures, percentage-wise, as the synthetic MHD and NGC~2264 protoclusters (see \cref{tab:fragm-casc_measured}).
+Conversely, it has up to twice less isolated structures.
+This could be related to the fact that the scales probed by synthetic catalogs and NGC~2264 study are larger and for NGC~2264 measured over an area seven times larger.
 Another possible reason is that W43-MM1 is undergoing a starburst event, which results in an intense star formation activity concentrated in space and time \citep{motte2003, nguyen2013}.
 Consequently, W43-MM1 hosts a more concentrated star formation event than synthetic Orion-like protoclusters.
 This concentration is not the result of W43-MM1 being evolved as it is one of the youngest protoclusters in the ALMA-IMF survey \citep[Papers~I and XVII,][]{motte2022, galvan2024}.
 ALMA images of the W43-MM1 protocluster revealed structures only within the inner 1.6~pc-diameter area selected here to analyze its structure (see \cref{appendixfig:spatial-distrib}).
 As illustrated in the 3~mm ALMA-IMF image in \cite{ginsburg2022}, areas located 0.5 to 2~pc from the field center are essentially empty.
 This cannot be attributed to the low sensitivity of the observations, at least not at the $0.43\arcsec$ scale corresponding to the deep ALMA-IMF mosaic \citep{nony2023}.